imanrousta/javascript-algorithms/README.md

 # JavaScript Algorithms
-This repository contains JavaScript based examples of common and uncommon algorithm, problems and etc. .
+This repository contains JavaScript based examples of common and uncommon algorithms, problems and etc. .

-***Note**: this project is meant to be used for learning and researching purposes only, and it is **not** meant to be used for production.*
+***Note**: This project is meant to be used for learning and researching purposes only, and it is **not** meant to be used for production.*